yufansun/yufansun.github.io/about.md

 permalink: /about/
 ---

-I'm Yufan Sun, currently a student at University of Michigan.
+I'm Yufan Sun, a Master student at University of California, Berkeley.

 ## Education

+* Pursuring Master degree of Electrical Engineering and Computer Science at UC Berkeley
 * Bachelor degree of Computer Science from University of Michigan.
 * Bachelor degree of Electrical and Computer Engineering from Shanghai Jiao Tong University.